Hector2024/ops-reading-notes/reading6.md

 8. What happened when Cisco replaced the Linux-based firmware with the VxWorks platform?

-- It made it difficult to flash with open source leading to protests from cutomers.
+- It made it difficult to flash with open source leading to protests from customers.

 9. Why doesn’t the WRT54GL model need to be modified to abide by the new FCC rules?